f1nniboy/among-foss/docs/packets.md

 ### `6` ➔ Command
 This will run the `start_game` command.
-The server will respond with a packet of the same type, if the command executed *unsuccessfully*.
+The server will respond with a packet of the same type.

 ```json
 {